davidmorton0/RoadKillDetective-JavaScript/README.md

 # RoadKillDetective-JavaScript

-Solution for Codewars problem: Road-Kill Detective - 5 kyu (JavaScript) Includes solution test for another solution (road_kill_solution_test) which fails in some cases for unusually named animals, such as beaar.
+Solution for Codewars problem: Road-Kill Detective - 5 kyu (JavaScript) Includes solution test for another solution (road_kill_solution_test) which fails in some cases for unusually named animals, such as 'beaar'.

 Details:
 My name is State Trooper Mark ("skidmark" ) McDingle.